 - How long will it take to resolve my case?

 - What happens if I’m arrested for DUI and I refuse to take a Breathalyzer test?

 - What is the effect of a DUI on my insurance?

 Contact a reputable Northern Alabama DUI law firm to ensure that your case is handled properly

 Sree B. Ravi, P.C., Attorney at Law focuses on our clients’ specific needs and works diligently to give you the peace of mind that you did everything possible to achieve the best results.
-We offer free initial consultations at our Huntsville location.
-Call us at 256-690-6044 or contact us online to schedule an appointment to discuss your case.
+Call us at 256-937-1540 or contact us online to schedule an appointment at our Huntsville location to discuss your case.